julbyk/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 There are 2304 missing values in the daily activity data in the dataset.
 In order to avoid the bias introduced by them, these values have to be imputed.
-As a simple imputing strategy we will use the average number of steps for each interval to substitute the missing value.
+As a simple strategy we will use the average number of steps for each interval to substitute the missing values.

 The results are summarized on the histogram.
 The amount of days with nearly zero number of steps is significanty reduced.